Poisson process factorization for mutational signature analysis with genomic covariates: Abstract

 \section{Abstract}

-Mutational signatures are powerful summaries of the mutational processes altering the DNA of cancer cells and are increasingly relevant as biomarkers in personalized treatments.
-The widespread approach to mutational signature analysis consists of decomposing the matrix of mutation counts from a sample of patients via non-negative matrix factorization (\textsc{nmf}) algorithms.
-However, by working with aggregate counts, this procedure ignores the non-homogeneous patterns of occurrence of somatic mutations along the genome, as well as the tissue-specific characteristics that notoriously influence their rate of appearance.
-This gap is primarily due to a lack of adequate methodologies to leverage locus-specific covariates in the factorization directly.
-In this paper, we address these limitations by introducing a model based on Poisson point processes to infer mutational signatures and their activities as they vary across genomic regions.
-Using covariate-dependent factorized intensity functions, our Poisson process factorization (\textsc{ppf}) generalizes the baseline \textsc{nmf} model to include regression coefficients that capture the effect of commonly known genomic features on the mutation rates from each latent process.
-Furthermore, our method relies on sparsity-inducing hierarchical priors to automatically infer the number of active latent factors in the data, avoiding the need to fit multiple models for a range of plausible ranks.
-We present algorithms to obtain maximum a posteriori estimates and uncertainty quantification via Markov chain Monte Carlo.
-We test the method on simulated data and on real data from breast cancer, using covariates on alterations in chromosomal copies, histone modifications, cell replication timing, nucleosome positioning, and DNA methylation.
-Our results shed light on the joint effect that epigenetic marks have on the latent processes at high resolution.
+Mutational signatures are powerful summaries of the mutational processes altering the DNA of cancer cells.
+The usual approach to mutational signature analysis consists of decomposing the matrix of mutation counts from a sample of patients using non-negative matrix factorization (NMF).
+However, this ignores the heterogeneous patterns of mutation rates along the genome.
+In this paper, we introduce Poisson process factorization (PPF), which addresses this limitation by employing an inhomogeneous Poisson point process model to infer mutational signatures and their activities as they vary across the genome.
+PPF generalizes the baseline NMF model by representing a patient's exposure to each signature as a locus-specific function that depends on genomic covariates and patient-specific copy numbers via a log-linear model.
+This quantifies the relationships between genomic features and mutational signatures, and enables attribution of individual mutations to signatures.
+We develop tractable algorithms for \emph{maximum a posteriori} estimation and posterior inference via Markov chain Monte Carlo.
+We demonstrate the method on simulated data and real data from breast cancer, using genomic covariates representing histone modifications, cell replication timing, nucleosome positioning, and DNA methylation.

 {Keywords: Cancer genomics; Latent factor models; Mutational signatures analysis; Non-negative matrix factorization; Poisson point processes.}